gdcc/dataverse-kubernetes/docs/day1/init-deploy.rst

 Maybe you should just read :doc:`/get-started/index` and follow that before going into details.

-.. note:: Chosse stable Glassfish 4.1 based images or experimental Payara 5
+ .. note:: Choose stable Glassfish 4.1 based images or experimental Payara 5
           based with corresponding image tag.
 See :doc:`/images/dataverse-k8s` for available tags.

 .. uml::